Skip to Content

 Having said that, good doctors and bad doctors exist everywhere.
 Tijuana is a ‘you get what you pay for’ kind of place.
 For common problems and minor treatments, any clinic should be able to fix you up without any problems.

 For treatment of more major medical problems or surgeries, you will need to do your research.
 Tijuana has some excellent hospitals that have been treating medical tourists from around the world for decades.
-There are also some less great facilities and some that are downright scammy.
-For any serious treatment, you must do your homework.
+There are also some facilities that aren’t up to the standards that you might expect and some that are downright scammy.
+For any serious treatment, you must do your due dilligence.

 Line at the border waiting to return to the US